ChloeZzzzz/IT-Project-eportfolio/README.md

 # Folihub
 A online e-portfolio storing and sharing tool.
 Folihub provides template for users to choose, receive user's input text and uploaded images, and makes it an elegant e-portfolio.
 Sharing as URL or download as a PDF options are avaliable.
 Let's do some e-portfolio today! :-)

+## How To Deploy
+**Sprint 1**
+In sprint 1, frontend homepgae, sign up, login and user homepage is finished with skeleton code, and database is setted up in backend.
+However, the web app has not been deployed online, and could only be viewd locally.
+Hence, if you would like to access what we have done, you could:
+* Clone or download the frontend code from branch "dev-frontend",
+* navigate to the folder and run "npm install" in terminal,
+* "npm start" and view it on localhost: 3000.

 ## APIs - Routers and Controllers
 **User Authentication**
 blablablabla